A Comparative Look at the Cost of Living in Australia

 Australia has one of the strongest economies in the world and has less debt than the majority of other highly-developed countries.
-The nation is expected to have continual economic growth and has bypassed the threat of a recession for 26 years.
+The nation is expected to have continued economic growth and has bypassed the threat of a recession for 26 years.

 Partially due to the strong economic atmosphere, the cost of living in Australia is significantly higher than countries with comparable economies.
-It costs approximately 12 percent more to live in Australia than in the United States.
+It costs approximately 12% more to live in Australia than in the United States.
 Public transport, name-brand clothing, hotel rooms and sodas are all far more expensive in Australia than in many U.S. cities.

 While the high cost of living in Australia may be a deterrent for many, one must also consider the methods in which these figures are drawn.
 One source points out that the Deutsche Bank survey, that the Australian cost of living is based on, must choose specific brands for comparison.
 Not only is it possible for the availability of these brands to vary from country to country, but prices can also fluctuate from season to season, depending on the industry.
 However, the cost of living in Australia is still considerably more expensive at face value.